 Dante House is a community of first year students that are interested in global citizenship and service.
 Our first year Edgar Fellows are housed here along with international students, which creates a unique environment around which discussions connecting coursework to individual experiences occur.

 - Edgar Fellows, International Students, and those interested in global citizenship and service

-- Residential Fellows hold Dante House dinners every month in Red Jacket dining hall to talk about the yearly theme
+- Residential Fellows hold Dante House dinners or discussions each month around a yearly theme

-- Fellows are from the Study Abroad office, Mathematics Department, English Department, Languages & Literatures Department, and Sociology Department
+- Fellows are from the Study Abroad office, Mathematics Department, English Department, Languages & Literatures Department, Sociology Department, and Global Studies

 - Annual Community Service project in the spring semester